junxit/us-congress-bills-115/bill.md

       > - **(6)** *Small entity* The term

 - **(b)** *Incorporations by reference and certifications* The heading of section 605 of title 5, United States Code, is amended to read as follows:
   > ## § 605.
 Incorporations by reference and certifications

+  > ## § 605.
+Incorporations by reference and certifications

 - **(c)** *Table of sections* The table of sections for chapter 6 of title 5, United States Code, is amended as follows: